Writing (or Updating) Your Website with AI

 If you’re not sure whether your website is working (or if any of the patterns above felt a little too familiar) don’t worry.
 You don’t need to tear the whole thing down to make progress.
 Sometimes the first step is simply noticing how your site reads to someone who’s never met you before.

-Here’s a quick way to get that outside perspective using ChatGPT:
+Here’s a quick way to get that outside perspective using an AI tool:

-Copy and paste the main text from your homepage (or your most important service page) into ChatGPT and ask:
+Copy and paste the main text from your homepage (or your most important service page) into ChatGPT, Claude, or Gemini and ask:

 “Who do you think this business is for?
 What problem do they solve?
 What’s missing or unclear?”